dailydotdev/daily/README.md

 ## 📌 Get daily.dev

-daily.dev is currently available for Google Chrome, Microsoft Edge, and Mozilla Firefox.
+daily.dev is currently available for Google Chrome and Microsoft Edge.
 There's also a PWA for mobile devices.

 Get it now on: